skienzmatishun/rippreport/content/p/writ-of-mandamus-and-bar-complaint/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Continuing our investigation, ethics chief Tom Albritton funneled thousands from a charity trust into his own family's college tuition.
+Leaked filings and court records expose how top officials actively turned a blind eye to this blatant conflict of interest.
+The Ripp Report demands real accountability while state prosecutors continue to duck responsibility.
 ---
 I hope you will continue to follow the story of Alabama’s “self-dealing”, Alabama Ethics Director, Tom Albritton.
 First you need to read the below article.